 As Malvern attracted more visitors so it had to expand, and this is the story of the Victorian Room.
 Hotels, shops, schools, farmhouse and boarding house kitchens are recreated in this room to give a tantalising glimpse into another way of life.

 Apart from the majestic Malvern Hills, Malvern is probably best known today for the Morgan car and its Science Park, where ground breaking technology has an international reputation.
 But the Twentieth Century Room boasts yet more amazing achievements, such as the development of radar or Malvern Festival and George Bernard Shaw.
+The room also offers visitors some fascinating insights how the Great War 1914-18 impacted on the local population.

 And if all this is not enough, there are still more stories to be told along the Upstairs Corridor.
 This is where Edward Elgar is commemorated (he often used to visit the Priory Gatehouse to meet his friend Troyte Griffith who worked here), and where the hard working scientist invites you into his laboratory.